dirkpetersen/froster/README.md

 ## Problem

 This problem may have already been addressed many times, but I've yet to find an easy, open-source solution for large-scale archiving intended to free up disk space on a primary storage system.
 Researchers, who may have hundreds of terabytes or even petabytes of data, need to decide what to archive and where to archive it.
 Archiving processes can stretch on for days and are susceptible to failure.
 These processes must be able to resume automatically until completion, and need to be validated (for instance, through a checksum comparison with the source).
 Additionally, it's crucial to maintain some metadata regarding when the archiving occurred, where the data was transferred to, and the original location of the data.
 A specific issue with AWS Glacier is its current implementation as a backend to S3.
 Only the Glacier features that S3 does not support necessitate the use of a special Glacier API.
-This fact is often not well documented in many how-to guides.
+This fact is often not well documented in how-to guides.

 ### Motivation